 Couples therapy is hiring an advocate for the marriage.
 At Havens Counseling, the marriage is the client.
 If an individual is doing something that hurts the relationship, then the one who is doing the wounding will need to adjust.
 For example, the client (the relationship) states they want better communication, but the male withdraws and gives the silent treatment when he is upset.
 This is counterproductive to the goals of the client (the relationship).
 Therefore, the male will be given tools to practice so he is able to stay in the conversation and not avoid conflict.

 The foundation of a healthy relationship is trust.
-Trust is developed over time.
-When we enter in a new relationship we watch behavior, listen to words, and see if they are the same.
+Trust is developed and earned over time.
+When we enter into a new relationship we watch behavior, listen to words, and see if they match.
 Basically, is this person walking the talk.
-We start to let down our guard and become more vulnerable to be "known" by this person as we gain insight into them.
+We start to let down our guard and become more vulnerable to be "known" by this person as we gain insight into the partner.

 Pre- Marital Counseling